gw-cs-sd/sd-2017-human-tracking/README.md

 ## What's in this repository?

 The code that operates the RealSense R200 and the Arduino Mega are in this repository.
-All Realsense code is located int `Realsense\` while Arduino code is located in `Motors\`.
+All Realsense code is located in `/Realsense` while Arduino code is located in `/Motors`.
 The final RealSense project does have some Arduino code mixed in to enable it to communicate over the Serial connection.

 ## Current Progress